 Humans of the Islands

 FAAMOANA LEILUA

-RUPA Player Development Manager for the Melbourne Rebels
+RUPA National Cultural Leadership Manager & Player Development Manager for the Wallabies

 Samoan

 We originally interviewed Moana a few years ago when she was the Counties Manukau Steeles manager.
-Since then she has moved to Melbourne and is currently the RUPA Player Development Manager for the Melbourne Rebels.
+Since then she has been appointed RUPA National Cultural Leadership Manager & Player Development Manager for the Wallabies.

+Humans of the Islands